Fall tillage management in wet soil conditions

 Wheat is another option for heavy residue fields.
 However, if you are planting wheat after corn, make sure to choose a variety that minimizes the potential for diseases.

-This will be a challenging fall harvest.
+Wet conditions can lead to a challenging fall harvest.
 Keep your options open as things can change quickly.